ferriff/roundlib/README.md

 ### Options

 The final formatting is regulated via different options, provided as members of the `format_options` structure for code, or as single-letter knobs for the specialization of `fmt::formatter`, or as command-line options for the `round` executable.
 The available options are listed below, where most of the namespaces are omitted for compactness.
+Capital letters are for display options, lowercase letters for algorithmic options.

 | `rounder::format_options` | `fmt::formatter` | `round` (command-line) | Description                                                  |
 | ---                       | ---              | ---                    | ---                                                          |